Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Discussion

-Another avenue for future research arises from the observation that, for non-integer $M$ in the $-3<M<2$, our theory can be used to define large $N$ non-unitary fixed points in $d=3$, that could exhibit unconventional behaviour, as in \cite{Jepsen:2020czw, Jepsen:2021rhs}.
-Unfortunately, as described in Appendix \ref{spooky-appendix}, we did not find a fixed point whose stability matrix contains purely imaginary eigenvalues, so our particular model does not contain (perturbative) limit cycles.
-However, it may be possible to construct slightly more complicated theories, with sextic interactions that are effectively triple-trace, (e.g. $O(M_1)\times O(M_2)\times O(N)$ tensor models with $N$ large and $M_1$ and $M_2$ finite) to generate non-unitary large $N$ fixed points with unconventional behaviour in $d=3$.
+Another avenue for future research arises from the observation that, for non-integer $M$ in the $-3<M<2$, our theory can be used to define large-$N$ non-unitary fixed-points in $d=3$, that could exhibit unconventional behaviour, as in \cite{Jepsen:2020czw, Jepsen:2021rhs}.
+Unfortunately, as described in Appendix \ref{spooky-appendix}, we did not find a fixed-point whose stability matrix contains purely imaginary eigenvalues, so our particular model does not contain (perturbative) limit cycles.
+However, it may be possible to construct slightly more complicated theories, with sextic interactions that are effectively triple-trace, (e.g. $O(M_1)\times O(M_2)\times O(N)$ tensor models with $N$ large and $M_1$ and $M_2$ finite) to generate non-unitary large-$N$ fixed-points with unconventional behaviour in $d=3$.

-We briefly discussed the perturbative fixed points of the $O(2)\times O(N)$ theory when $N$ is finite.
-As the focus of the paper was mainly on large $N$ limits, we have not studied fixed points with $O(N)\times O(M)/\mathbb Z_2$ symmetry when both $M$ and $N$ are finite and greater than $2$.
-Such fixed points were studied when $M=N$ in \cite{Jepsen:2020czw}, but the case of $M\neq N$ appears not to have yet been considered in the literature, and could be investigated in order to better map out the space of multi-scalar fixed points.
+We briefly discussed the perturbative fixed-points of the $O(N)\times O(2)$ theory when $N$ is finite.
+As the focus of the paper was mainly on large-$N$ limits, we have not studied fixed-points with $O(N)\times O(M)/\mathbb Z_2$ symmetry when both $M$ and $N$ are finite and greater than $2$.
+Such fixed-points were studied when $M=N$ in \cite{Jepsen:2020czw}, but the case of $M\neq N$ appears not to have yet been considered in the literature, and could be investigated in order to better map out the space of multiscalar fixed-points.